 - Weighs 1.875 kg without lens hood

-However, my other two Olympus Pro-series telephotos, the 40-150mm f/2.8 and the 300mm f/4, were bitingly sharp and I had faith that this lens would follow in the same vein.
+My only minor concern was that this flagship lens might not perform to the very high standard of my other two OM System/Olympus Pro-series telephotos, the M.Zuiko Digital ED 40-150mm f/2.8 Pro and the M.Zuiko Digital ED 300mm f/4 IS Pro.
+Both are bitingly sharp but I had faith that this lens would follow in the same vein.

 When the lens arrived in February, my worries proved unfounded.
-With a weight-saving carbon fibre reinforced plastic hood, magnesium alloy shell and sturdy tripod foot that was perfect for handholding, the lens that came out of the box felt solid but lightweight and extremely well engineered.
+With a weight-saving carbon fibre reinforced plastic hood, magnesium alloy shell and sturdy tripod foot that was perfect for handholding, the lens that came out of the box felt solid, yet lightweight and extremely well engineered.

 This is, however, a serious wildlife lens that requires good technique to use.
-But I had five years of using the Canon 500mm f/4 handheld and so did not have a problem cradling the lens in my left hand and operating the camera with my right hand.
-All of the controls feel logical and particularly the teleconverter, which can easily be operated with your right-hand fingers as you are focusing.
+After five years of using the Canon 500mm f/4 handheld, I was able to cradle the lens in my left hand and operate the camera with my right.
+All of the controls feel logical; particularly the teleconverter, which can easily be operated with right-hand fingers as you are focusing.

-It’s 600g heavier than my Olympus 300mm f/4, but what you get is easily worth the weight gain.
+It’s 600g heavier than my OM System/Olympus 300mm f/4, but what you get is easily worth the weight gain.
 Fieldcraft has simply become easier with this lens, though I would recommend using a shoulder strap such as a BlackRapid if you are carrying it for an extended length of time.

 As you would expect with a lens of this calibre, there’s an array of buttons on the side.
-But the only ones I have used are the focus limiter, which is very useful to stop hunting if wildlife is nearer or further away, and the AF/MF switch when shooting from a tripod using Pro Capture, to nail the initial focus point.
+The only ones I used were the focus limiter, which was very useful to stop hunting if wildlife is nearer or further away, and the AF/MF switch when shooting from a tripod using Pro Capture, to nail the initial focus point.

-The preset button could be handy if you have a perch that a bird keeps coming back to and you need to hit that focus point instantly, while you can also program the four buttons around the lens barrel for preset focus points.
+The preset button could be handy if you have a perch that a bird keeps coming back to, and you need to hit that focus point instantly.
+You can also program the four buttons around the lens barrel for preset focus points.
 For times when a tripod is a must, the tripod foot has an in-built Arca-Swiss mount.

 The internal zoom only requires a quarter turn across its full reach and in practice it’s fast to adjust.